 In general, getting better prepared for the effects future heatwaves involves making progress in the following five principal adaptation areas:

 The Queensland Government has recently launched the Queensland State Heatwaves Risk Assessment 2019 (SHRA) – a detailed macro level risk assessment for heatwave.
-The project was a partnership between Queensland Fire and Emergency Services (QFES), Queensland Health and the Department of Environment and Science (DES).
+The project was a partnership between Queensland Fire and Emergency Services (QFES), Queensland Health and the Department of Environment, Science and Innovation (DESI) .
 It was a collaborative effort across Governments and non-government organisations across the public and private sectors and involved substantial engagement at state and regional level.